flizhou/age_effects_on_COVID-19/doc/report.md

 The final model still violates some of the “LINE” conditions.
 So it may be not be reasonable to use the theoretical inferential conclusions.
-Instead, I’ll use bootstrapping as an alternative approach to statistical inference.
+Instead, I used bootstrapping as an alternative approach to statistical inference.

 ## 3\.
 Bootstrapping

-I’ll take bootstrap samples from 133 countries in df\_sub with replacement.
-This is case resampling, so the information from each country remain together.
-Note that I’ll have to drop the log(confirmed\_rate) term in the formula to make the glm results converge.
+I took bootstrap samples from 133 countries in `df_sub` with replacement.
+This wa case resampling, so the information from each country remained together.
+Here I had to drop the `log(confirmed_rate)` term in the formula to make the `glm` results converge.

 ``` r
 set.seed(12345)